stefward23/DevOps/Session_6_Flask_Container_Setup_01.11.2025.md

 ### Issues exprienced:

-Created webapp directory in the root directory of our Server and expirenced issues when attempting to run docker build.
+Created webapp directory in the root directory of our Server and experienced issues when attempting to run docker build.

 ```
 2025-01-11T20:12:18Z docker.dockerd[1111]: time="2025-01-11T20:12:18.455086793Z" level=error msg=/moby.buildkit.v1.Control/Solve error="rpc error: code = Unknown desc = failed to read dockerfile: open Dockerfile: no such file or directory"